Overview

 • If applicable, CloudLinux has a valid license.

-Additionally, the following conditions must be true about the elevate-cpanel script:
+Additionally, the following must be true about the elevate-cpanel script:

 • The script must be up to date.